qfwc258/circuidipity/content/2014-05-28-dpkg-duplicate.rst

 I am happy with the selection of packages installed on my `Debian-powered laptop <http://www.circuidipity.com/c720-sidbook.html>`_ and discovered an easy method to **duplicate** the configuration on another machine.

-On the 'master' machine generate a list of installed packages...
+On the original machine generate a list of installed packages:

 .. code-block:: bash

     $ dpkg --get-selections | grep -v deinstall > deb-pkg-list.txt

 Move the generated list to the target machine.
-Configure the package manager to duplicate the selection on the new system...
+Configure the package manager to duplicate the selection on the new system:

 .. code-block:: bash